macd/NL2sol.jl/README.md

   * NL2sol uses a different convergence testing strategy than Optim.levenberg_marquardt.
 This makes doing apples to apples comparisons challenging.

-Note that we let the Julia wrapper for nl2sol allocate the memory for both the residual and the jacobian.
+Note that we let the Julia wrapper for nl2sol allocates the memory for both the residual and the jacobian.

 nl2sol can print detailed iteration summaries.
 This is turned on by